Grant46/Grant.nano/README.md

 I will try to keep the repositories updated with the most famous examples

-N.B so maybe within this year you'll be programming 1 and 2
+N.B so maybe within this year you'll be programming 1 and 2 xD